Anita-Mutemi/code-challenge/README.md

 https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

 # Technologies Used
-The Student Grade Generator, Speed Detector, and Net Salary Calculator.
-The following languages and tools were used:
+The Student Grade Generator, Speed Detector, and Net Salary Calculator development used the following languages and tools:

 - VS Code
 - Git